radubogdan/rspark-spark/README.md

 **From terminal**

-Just run rspark and pass it a list of numbers (comma-delimited or spaces).
+Just run rspark and pass it a list of numbers delimited by spaces.

 ```
 rspark 0 30 55 80 33 150
 ▁▂▃▅▂▇

+git shortlog -s | cut -f1 | rspark
+▁█▁▂▁▄▃▁▁▁▄▁▁▁▄▁▁▁▂▆▁▁▁▁▁
 ```

 ## Development